 Extra-curricular activities are an essential part of any child’s education; not only for developing social, teamwork, and problem-solving skills, but also for keeping them busy and active, and for having fun!
 Make sure to check what after-school sports and activities your prospective schools have on offer, as well as what is integrated into the school day as part of the base curriculum.

-Finally, something critical for both parent and child alike; what kind of community does the school have to offer?
+Finally, something critical for both parent and child alike; what kind of community are you looking for?
+Would you like to be involved in different events or meet other parents?
 Many expat parents find huge support in the connections they make through the international community, which greatly helps with the settling in process.
 Try to find an international school that values community and facilitates these relationships by taking every opportunity to get parents, teachers and students together to share experiences and form lasting bonds.

 With all of these factors in mind, the next step is to create a list of the schools you think might meet your criteria, whittle it down to a shortlist, and book a tour so you and your child can get a feel for the place.
+If you can’t visit the school in person at the moment contact us so we can arrange a virtual visit or speak about your opportunities.
 At the end of the day it can come down to a gut feeling and whether you think your child will be happy there.
 If after the visits you have a positive feeling about one school in particular, great.
 If your child does too, you may be onto a winner.